JScript .NET

-JScript .NET is a .NET programming language developed by Microsoft.
+JScript .NET is a .NET framework programming language developed by Microsoft as proprietary software.

-The primary differences between JScript and JScript .NET can be summarized as follows:
+The main differences between JScript and JScript .NET can be summarized as:

-Firstly, JScript is a scripting language, and as such programs (or more suggestively, scripts) can be executed without the need to compile the code first.
-This is not the case with the JScript .NET command-line compiler, since this next-generation version relies on the .NET Common Language Runtime (CLR) for execution, which requires that the code be compiled to Common Intermediate Language (CIL), formerly called Microsoft Intermediate Language (MSIL), code before it can be run.
-Nevertheless, JScript .NET still provides full support for interpreting code at runtime (e.g., via the Function constructor or the eval function) and indeed the interpreter can be exposed by custom applications hosting the JScript .NET engine via the VSA interfaces.
+Firstly, JScript is a scripting language, and as such, programs (or more suggestively, scripts) can be executed with no need to compile the code before.
+This is not the case with the JScript .NET command-line interface compiler, since this next-generation version relies on the .NET Common Language Runtime (CLR) for execution, which requires that the code be compiled to Common Intermediate Language (CIL), formerly named Microsoft Intermediate Language (MSIL), code before it can be run.
+Nevertheless, JScript .NET still fully supports interpreting source code at runtime (e.g., via the Function constructor or the eval function) and indeed the interpreter can be exposed by custom applications hosting the JScript .NET engine via the VSA interfaces.

-Secondly, JScript has a strong foundation in Microsoft's ActiveX/COM technologies, and relies primarily on ActiveX components to provide much of its functionality (including database access via ADO, file handling, etc.), whereas JScript .NET uses the .NET Framework to provide equivalent functionality.
-For backwards-compatibility (or for where no .NET equivalent library exists), JScript .NET still provides full access to ActiveX objects via .NET / COM Interop using both the ActiveXObject constructor and the standard methods of the .NET Type class.
+Secondly, JScript has a strong foundation in Microsoft's ActiveX and Component Object Model (COM) technologies, and relies mainly on ActiveX components to provide much of its function (including database access via ActiveX Data Objects (ADO), file handling, etc.), whereas JScript .NET uses the .NET framework to provide equivalent function.
+For backward-compatibility (or for where no .NET equivalent library exists), JScript .NET still provides full access to ActiveX objects via .NET and COM Interop using both the ActiveXObject constructor and the standard methods of the .NET Type class.

-Although the .NET Framework and .NET languages such as C# and Visual Basic .NET have seen widespread adoption, JScript .NET has never received much attention, by the media or by developers.
+Although the .NET framework and languages such as C# and Visual Basic (.NET) have been adopted widely, JScript .NET has received little attention, from the media and developers.
 It is not supported in Microsoft's premier development tool, Visual Studio .NET.
 However, ASP.NET supports JScript .NET.